-The request will be reviewed by the Associate Dean for Academic Administration in consultation with the Assistant Dean of Student Services & Enrollment Management.
-If they find the appeal to be valid and supported with documentation, the Associate Dean for Academic Administration shall, within five academic days following the receipt of the grade appeal request, notify the instructor of the grade appeal request, appoint an Appeals Committee, and designate a chairperson.
+The request will be reviewed by the Associate Dean for Academic Administration.
+If the appeal if determined to be valid and supported with documentation, the academic dean, within five academic days following the receipt of the grade appeal request, will notify the instructor of the grade appeal request and appoint an Appeals Committee, and designate a chairperson.
 The committee shall consist of at least two faculty members (from divisions other than that involved in the grade appeal), the chairperson, and one student peer member.

 The chairperson of the Appeals Committee shall convene a meeting within five academic days following the appointment of the committee.
 The student and the committee members will be notified of the date, time, and location of the meeting.
-The student may invite a faculty member or the Assistant Dean of Student Services & Enrollment Management to the meeting to serve as their advisor.
+The student may invite a faculty member or the Associate Dean of Student Services & Enrollment Management to the meeting to serve as their advisor.
 At the meeting, the student will present information explaining why the grade should be changed.
 The committee members may question the student.
 At the end of the presentation and questions, the student and their advisor will leave the meeting.
 The committee may reconvene after gathering further information or substantiating information from course directors.
 The Appeals Committee will then decide to either